tidymodels/modeldatatoo/cran-comments.md

 ## Comment

-All user-facing functions require internet access, and examples are thus placed in `\dontrun{}`.
+All user-facing functions require internet access, and examples are thus placed in `\donttest{}`.

 ## R CMD check results